bbc/newslabs-docs/docs/Triplestore.md

  - **join-predicate** : optional predicate URI from DBpedia ontology that things found will be joined with
  - **join-object** : optional concept URI from DBpedia ontology that things found will be joined with via the join-predicate

-*The example in thr postman collection finds people associated with the conservative party with 'dav' in their mame*
+*The example in the postman collection finds people associated with the conservative party with 'dav' in their mame*

 ### 7. Find Things Multi-hop